 When it comes to hot water in your home, you’ve likely taken it for granted on more than one occasion (we know we have!).

-But what happens when your hot water isn’t working like it should and may need some repairs?
-We have put together some of the more common issues that can arise if you have an instantaneous gas hot water system however if you would like some more information, give Brisbane Plumbing and Drainage a call on 1300 616 203 and we would be happy to assist.
+But what happens when your gas hot water isn’t working like it should and may need some repairs?
+We have put together some of the more common instant gas hot water system problems that can arise if you have an instantaneous gas hot water system.
+However if you would like some more information, give Brisbane Plumbing and Drainage a call on 1300 616 203 and we would be happy to assist.

-An instantaneous gas hot water system has a range of names, including:
+An instant gas hot water system has a range of names, including:

 - Tankless gas hot water system